Ashy5000/polycash/docs/whitepaper/whitepaper.md

 ***The miner count limit was removed in the Jinan upgrade.***

 In order to decrease the energy usage of the network and to slow the growth in the number of time verifiers, the number of miners in the network is limited to a maximum.
 If a miner with a public key not present as the miner in any previous block creates and broadcasts a new block and the number of unique public keys present as miners in the blockchain equals or exceeds the maximum, the block is rejected.
-After a miner has created one block, it can continue to create blocks even if the maximum number of miners have been reached- they are already registered.
+After a miner has created one block, it can continue to create blocks even if the maximum number of miners have been reached; they are already registered.
 After they are registered, they do not have a strong motivation to use more energy to mine faster past a certain point, as the sigmoid difficulty function does not significantly reward faster miners after a point.
-This motivates miners to use a low to medium mining rate to optimize their profits- past a certain mining rate, energy costs outweigh mining reward benefits.
+This motivates miners to use a low to medium mining rate to optimize their profits; past a certain mining rate, energy costs outweigh mining reward benefits.
 In this way, the miner count limit decreases the energy usage of the network.

 &nbsp;&nbsp;&nbsp;&nbsp;To calculate the maximum number of miners at the current time, divide the number of blocks in the blockchain by 20, rounding up.